 Business owners struggling with insolvency may wish to avoid bankruptcy.
-Although bankruptcy can provide a fresh financial start by either liquidation or restructuring, it is not the right option for every business.
-In other cases, one of these restructuring options may work best.
+Although bankruptcy can provide a fresh financial start through a sale, liquidation or restructuring, it is not the right option for every business.
+In some cases, one of these other restructuring options may work best.

 Option #1: Changes to the operational structure of the business

 Arguably the easiest and first step, this option involves an internal audit to determine what is going wrong within the business.
-In some cases, the audit may result in the finding of expenses that can be cut to help the business save funds.
-In others, the business may need to reach out for additional funding.
-Although investors can help provide funds to cover short-term cash flow issue, problems that extend longer into the future may require a more aggressive approach.
+In some cases, the audit may result in the finding of expenses that can be cut to help the business reduce costs.
+In others, the business may need to find a way to increase sales or obtain additional funding.
+Often, business owners bring in financial advisors to help navigate an operational restructuring to find the correct solution for their business.

 Option #2: Workout